 Some of the important chemical properties considered in the selection of materials are corrosion, composition and acidity and alkalinity.

-The two simple examples of corrosion resulting of iron and formation of a green film on the surface of copper.
+The two simple examples of corrosion resulting in iron and formation of a green film on the surface of copper.

 Acidity and Alkalinity: